CalebBell/fluids/docs/developers.rst

 An included script `make_test_stubs` interfaces with this library, which runs the test suite and at the end generates the type hints including the types of every argument to every function seen in the test suite.
 This is another reason comprehensive test suite coverage is required.

 Monkeytype on the `fluids` test suite takes ~15 minutes to run, and generates a ~1 GB database file which is deleted at the end of the run.
 Some manipulation of the result by hand may be required in the future, or MonkeyType may be replaced by making the type hints by hand.
 It is planned to incorporate the type stubs into the main file at some point in the future when the tooling is better, and Python 2 support has been dropped completely.

-**If you are contributing, the main developer can do this step for your contribution.**

 Supported Python Versions
 -------------------------